spicyboys/drg-completionist/README.md

 If you choose to upload your save file, neither the file nor its contents ever leaves your computer.
 The save file parser is compiled from [Rust](<https://en.wikipedia.org/wiki/Rust_(programming_language)>) into [WASM](https://en.wikipedia.org/wiki/WebAssembly) specifically so it can run completely within your browser.
 We encourage you to [inspect the source code](https://github.com/spicyboys/drg-save-parser) if you want to see what it's doing.

 The only tracking this app has are a few fully anonymized Google Analytics tags that allow us to see how (or if) this app is used in the wild.
-These `gtags` are blocked by default if you use any of the privacy-oriented browser settings and extensions that are widely available today.
+These `gtags` are blocked by default if you use any of the privacy-oriented browser settings or extensions that are widely available today.

 ## Special Thanks